 In August 2016, the FASB issued ASU 2016-14, Not-for-Profit Entities: Presentation of Financial Statements of Not-for- Profit Entities.
 This ASU revises the current net asset classification requirements and information presented in financial statements and notes about a not-for-profit entity's liquidity, financial performance, and cash flows.
 This ASU is effective for fiscal years beginning after December 15, 2017 and early adoption is permitted.
-Management has early adopted this standard during the current reporting period and all changes are presented retrospectively for all periods presented.
+Management has early adopted this standard during 2017.